RobertTalbert/discretecs/Video/scripts-module-2.md

 Here's two more.
 R(x) is the predicate "The length of x is positive" where x is a string, and S(x) is the predicate the absolute value of x is negative where x is a real number.
 Pause the video and find the truth value of for all x R(x), and for all x S(x).

 So in these examples, both universally quantified statements are FALSE.
-It's not the case for all x,
+It's not the case for every string x, the length of x is positive because there is such a thing as a string of length 0, namely the empty string.
+So for all x R(x) is false because we found what's called a *counterexample* --- a single example that shows us that R(x) is sometimes false, therefore not always true.
+Likewise for all x S(x) is false, because there's a counterexample there as well: In fact there are many, for example x = 1.
+The absolute value of 1 is

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MDE4MTk5NiwtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbLTQ2Njk5MTgxMSwtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->